compserv/hkn-rails/README.md

 # Welcome to HKN

-TODO: Add useful information.

 ## Vagrant, VMs, and You

 1. Install [VirtualBox][virtualbox] (`sudo apt-get install virtualbox`)
 2. Install the latest version of [Vagrant][vagrant] (`sudo apt-get install vagrant`)
-3. Download a backup of the website from hkn (`/var/www/hkn-rails/db/backups/`) and move it into your copy of hkn-rails.
-See section below on making backups if you want a current one.
+3. Download a backup of the website from compserv (ask for a current backup, these are kept secret because they contain sensitive data like password hashes, for instance) and move it into your copy of hkn-rails.
+See section below on [making backups](#making-backups) if you want a current one.
 4. `cd hkn-rails`
 5. `vagrant up`

   If Vagrant gives you an error along the lines of `The guest machine entered an invalid state...`, try to start the VM from VirtualBox.
 If VirtualBox gives you the error `VT-x is not available...`, do the following:

     1. `vagrant halt`
     2. `vagrant destroy`
-    3. Change your BIOS settings to enable hardware acceleration
+    3. Change your BIOS settings to enable hardware acceleration (this will require a system reboot)
     4. `vagrant up` and continue to step 6.

 6. `vagrant ssh`
 7. `cd /vagrant`
 8. `rake db:create && rake db:backup:restore FROM=[path_to_backup_from_hkn]`
 9. `rails s`
 10. On your host machine, visit `localhost:3000`

 Your copy of hkn-rails on your host is a shared directory with `\vagrant` on your guest, so you can edit files in either machine.

 The guest is configured to port forward 3000 to 3000 on the host.
 The VM is allocated 1 GB of memory and is based on Ubuntu 14.04 64-bit.

 To stop the VM, either use `vagrant halt` or `vagrant suspend`.
-To resume again, `vagrant up`.
+To resume again, run `vagrant up`.

 [virtualbox]: https://www.virtualbox.org/wiki/Downloads
 [vagrant]: http://www.vagrantup.com/downloads.html